python/cpython/Python/tier2_engine.md

 we need to make a transfer from tier 1 to tier 2 look like a tier 2 to tier 2 transfer to the executor.

-To do that, we create a single, immortal executor that cannot be executed.
-We can then perform a tier 1 to tier 2 transfer by setting `current_executor` to this singleton, and then performing a tier 2 to tier 2 transfer as above.
+We can then perform a tier 1 to tier 2 transfer by setting `current_executor` to `None`, and then performing a tier 2 to tier 2 transfer as above.

 ### Tier 2 to tier 1